zhangjiekui/docext/README.md

 python -m docext.app.app --model_name "Qwen/Qwen2.5-VL-7B-Instruct-AWQ" --max_img_size 1024 # `--help` for more options
 ```

-The interface will be available at `http://localhost:7861` with default credentials:
+The interface will be available at `http://localhost:7860` with default credentials: (You can change the port by using `--ui_port` flag)

 - Username: `admin`
 - Password: `admin`